Français

 Publications:

-Mercier J, Tang A, Morin M, Lemieux M-C, Khalifé S, Reichetzer B, Dumoulin C (2020).
-Impact d’un programme d’exercices des muscles du plancher pelvien sur la vascularisation pelvi-périnéale de femmes avec syndrome génito-urinaire de la ménopause.
-Revue Physio-Québec, automne 2019-hiver 2020; 46(2):28-31
+Mercier J, Tang A, Morin M, Lemieux MC, Khalifé S, Reichetzer B, Dumoulin C. (2020) Impact d’un programme d’exercices des muscles du plancher pelvien sur la vascularisation pelvi-périnéale de femmes avec syndrome génito-urinaire de la ménopause.
+Revue Physio-Québec, Ordre professionnel de la physiothérapie du Québec.
+Automne 2019-Hiver 2020;46(2):28-31.

 Investigators: Marie‐Hélène Paquin, Master’s student, Chantale Dumoulin, PhD, Cyril Duclos, PhD